 Added the createOrder method code (just enough for the test to pass).
-And yes, we know there’s a bug in the method returning null.
-The correct way would be to write another test case that verifies if the result of the orderService.createOrder method is actually returned as the result of the orderController.createOrder method.
+And yes, we know there’s a bug in returning the null method.
+The correct way would be to write another test case that verifies if the result of the orderService.createOrder method is returned as the result of the orderController.createOrder method.

-This is where many engineers fall for the rookie mistake and start coding fast – implementing service methods, writing database access code and other business logic to finish the feature (especially if it’s a simple feature like this one).
-Remember: at this stage, you don’t have to proceed into writing code inside the service method.
-You should again write a failing test case for it and so on.
+This is where many engineers fall for the rookie mistake and start coding fast – implementing service methods, writing database access code, and other business logic to finish the feature (especially if it’s a simple feature like this one).
+Remember: at this stage, you don’t have to proceed to writing code inside the service method.
+You should again write a failing test case for it, and so on.

 3. Use tests properly